PrabhakerP/CosmosDBHOL/modules/module05.md

 Scalar expression queries are a handy way to learn the many capabilities of the SQL dialect in Cosmos DB.
 These queries don't have a FROM clause, and thus, they don't actually query items in the container, although we technically do need to specify an arbitrary container to submit the query.

 Open a new notebook and run these queries on a seperate cells and observe the results.
+Use the sql magic to run SQL queries.

+**%%sql --database Families --container Families**

         SELECT "Hello"